 3. Worrying Or Stressing

-Are you worrying about a task or project more than actually working on it?
+Do you worry about a task or project more than actually working on it?
 Have you addressed the first red flag making you stressed?

 Does stress prevent you from seeing obvious solutions?
-Does trial and error continually fail you?
+Do trial and error continually fail you?
 Edward O’Neill offers several problems that test our framework for solving problems.

 Stress isn’t all bad, don’t get us wrong.
 There’s a time and place for stress that’s different for everyone.
 There is such a thing as good anxiety, which is just a “power mode” of sorts.
 Your brain anticipates possible problems and goes into high gear to help you solve problems and adapt to changes along the way.